-References: California Department of Fish and Wildlife (formerly the Department of Fish and Game) California Natural Diversity Database and the Stanislaus County General Plan and Support Documentation1.
+References: Application information; California Natural Diversity Database and Biological Resources 2005; and the Stanislaus County General Plan and Support Documentation1.

-V. CULTURAL RESOURCES Would the project: Potentially Significant Impact Less Than Significant With Mitigation Included Less Than Significant Impact No Impact a) Cause a substantial adverse change in the significance of a historical resource as defined in § 15064.5?
-X b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to § 15064.5?
-X c) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature?
-X d) Disturb any human remains, including those interred outside of formal cemeteries? х
+V. CULTURAL RESOURCES Would the project: Potentially Significant Impact Less Than Significant With Mitigation Included Less Than Significant Impact No Impact a) Cause a substantial adverse change in the significance of a historical resource as defined in § 15064.5? x b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to § 15064.5? x c) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? x d) Disturb any human remains, including those interred outside of formal cemeteries?
+X